 I’ve always loved photography.
 When I was younger, I would spend hours in the library looking through big, beautiful books of photography.
 When I picked up my first book on photojournalism, I was hooked.
 The stark black and white photographs of people and places captivated me.
 These photographs told stories and I was determined to be a part of what was happening in the world.
 My first camera was a Yashica Rangefinder.
 I taught myself the basics of photography on that little camera.
 After that, I set up a darkroom in my apartment and learned how to develop my own photographs.
 Nothing was better than watching an image gradually appear on paper.
 Those self-taught skills landed me a job on a newspaper and for the next 20 years I worked as a photojournalist, news reporter, editor and feature writer.

 Today, my world is no longer black and white, but colorful – full of shapes, textures, light and shadows.
 I like to look in a more abstract way.
 To see things in another dimension.
 I consider myself more of a visual artist then a photographer.
 The camera and lens is my tool, like an artist’s paint brush or a sculptor’s hammer and chisel.
 I like to keep things simple and pure.
 All my work is created in-camera.
 Nothing is computer generated.
 I print my images on fine art papers, metal and canvas.
 All images appearing on this website are for sale.
 Feel free to contact me at firstname.lastname@example.org, I would love to hear from you.

-All content and photographs appearing on this website are © Pamela Hodgdon.
+All images appearing on this website are © Pamela Hodgdon Photography.